RayHightower/RayHightower.com/_posts/2017-05-09-lessons-from-berkshire-hathaway.markdown

 The exchanges are impromptu and priceless.

-### The Business Meeting
+### Shared Mission: The Business Meeting

 Berkshire shareholders gather ostensibly for the business part of the annual meeting, which only lasts about 15 minutes, from 3:15pm to 3:30pm most years.
 The business meeting includes the election of new board members.

-Shareholders come for the transparency of the Q & A session.
+Shareholders enjoy the transparency of the Q & A session.
+The business meeting is where things get done.

 ### Praising Parents, Families, and Love